Stories From AAI’s Ovia Foundation Leaders Scholars

-Araba Botchway, Executive Director of Admissions & Financial Aid at Ashesi University
+In a letter from Araba Botchway, Executive Director of Admissions & Financial Aid at Ashesi University, AAI received personal stories from our scholarship students:

-I hope you share our excitement as we continue to steadily increase our opportunities and increase access to Africa’s next generation of leaders.
-Your generosity has helped us build a stronger financial aid program.
 I hope you enjoy this year’s letter from Aimy Daboat ‘28.
-Our students tell their stories best, and your support has shaped their future.
+Our students tell their stories best, and your support has shaped their future.”

 Aimy Daboat